-Martinez assumed her current role in 2012.
-She began her banking career with Wells Fargo in 1992 as a teller in San Francisco and has since held numerous retail banking positions, including personal banker, assistant manager, store manager, sales development consultant and district manager for the West Los Angeles/Marina, West Valley Hills, Foothill Heights and North Hills markets.
+Martinez assumed her current role in 2014 and began her banking career with Wells Fargo in 1992 as a teller in San Francisco.
+Since then, she has held numerous retail banking positions, including personal banker, assistant manager, store manager, sales development consultant and district manager.
+She also has extensive wealth management experience and holds Series 7 and 24 securities licenses.

 Martinez graduated from Holy Names College in Oakland, Calif., with a bachelor’s degree in human resources management.

 Martinez is actively involved with nonprofit organizations and community events and has served as co-chair for Hispanas Organized for Political Equality’s annual Latina History Day Conference.
-She resides in La Crescenta, Calif., with her husband and two children.
+She has also served as Corporate C0 Chair for the Leukemia and Lymphona Society’s Light the Night Walk.
+Martinez currently serves on the board of the Inland Empire Economic Partnership.
+She currently resides in Rancho Cucamonga, Calif., with her family.

 Partner, Employment Law & Litigation

 Julie Totten is the partner in charge of Orrick’s Sacramento Employment Law Group and leads a vibrant practice throughout the state of California.